luancmaia/lehome_novosite/plugins/woocommerce-custom-product-data-fields/readme.txt

 You can use this plugin as a library of your ‘brand-new’ WooCommerce Extension.

-It works with WooCommerce 2.5.1
+It works with the latest version of WooCommerce (2.6.4).

 = Available Fields =